 - Zoom levels 9–12 use NASA/USGS Landsat 5 & 7 imagery.

-- Zoom levels 13+ use a combination of open and proprietary sources, including Maxar for much of the world, USDA’s NAIP 2011–2013 in the contiguous United States, and open aerial imagery from Denmark, Finland, and parts of Germany.
+- Zoom levels 13+ use a combination of open and proprietary sources, including Maxar satellite imagery for most of the world, Nearmap aerial imagery over US cities, USDA’s NAIP 2016–2019 in the contiguous United States, and open aerial imagery from Denmark, Finland, Germany and other regions.

 This layer is optimized for a balance between recency and aesthetic quality depending on data availability.